You can access the distribution details by navigating to My pre-printed books > Distribution

 016. -- If you stop her doing anything, she wants to do it all the more. [‘all the more’ -- extra]

-017. -- These problems are needed to be solved once and for all. [‘once and for all’ -- forever]
+017. -- These problems need to be solved once and for all. [‘once and for all’ -- forever]

 018. -- All of a sudden, there was the fire. | All of a sudden a warm gust of wind came. [‘all of a sudden’ -- surprisingly]